 Depending on your app, personalizing the experience can be difficult.
 But there is one thing absolutely every app can and should do – call the user by their first name.
 It’s simple, and effective.
 If your app is more robust, you can also offer content based on a user’s preferences and personal information.

 Another avenue for some apps – particularly games and “tool” apps – is to create an online community on social media, such as a Facebook group.
 This provides a means for your users to connect and communicate with each other.

 The number one way you can add value is by providing responsive and robust customer support.
 Have multiple ways users can reach out to you if they have issues or questions, and be sure you respond quickly when issues arise and provide users with updates and timely solutions.

 You should always be reading and responding to reviews of your app, checking in with user feedback, and tracking the behavior of your users via tools like touch heatmaps and analytics.
 This information is invaluable in discovering the features of your app that get the most use, which can act as a roadmap for what your users want and use most.
 This will make it easier should you find it feasible to add more content and features to the app in the future.

-Implementing some or all of these six strategies can help you not only keep your current users, but attract new ones.
+Implementing some or all of these six strategies can help you not only keep your current users, but also attract new ones.
 Users that have a great experience with your app are more likely to recommend your app to their friends and family, and also to leave your app a great review, all of which acts as free advertising for you!